yaryaraldebaran/scraping_projects/README.md

    Scraping the men's footweat products, with each product details are : product brand, product name, product available sizes, and product price then save them into csv file.
 4. LinkedIn
    Scraping each job informations.
+5. TripAdvisor
+   Scrapig each restaurant in Tangerang City Indonesia.
+Searching by location and click each restaurant link from search results.
+Then collect the information per restaurant page and save them into csv.